mahrr/raven/specs/lexical_spec.md

 ## Encoding

-raven reads an ASCII coded text.
-UTF-8 is consedred for future versions.
+Raven reads an ASCII encoded text.
+UTF-8 is considered for future versions.

 <br>